TikTok's 'Clean Girl' Is Now The 'Vanilla Girl' — & She's Still A Problem

 @.pinterestgiri The beauty routine i follow for a natural look #viral #fyp #viralvideo #vanillagirl #aesthetic #pinterest #cleangirl #beauty #makeup #fypシ ♬ original sound - bradflms

-Despite all the backlash against clean girl, the vanilla girl stepped into her shoes pretty smoothly.
+Despite all the backlash the clean girl amassed, the vanilla girl stepped into her shoes pretty smoothly.
 When beauty influencer Alice x T came across the vanilla girl, she made the connection instantly.
-"It's just another version but with even less women of color," she told me.
-Excluding women of color from beauty trends is not new.
+"It's just another version but with even less women of colour," she told me.
+Excluding women of colour from beauty trends is not new.
 In fact, it remains a key part of many successful TikTok beauty movements.
 It's disappointing but certainly not surprising.
 As soon as I spotted the word 'vanilla', I knew that this trend wouldn't be one that I could get on board with.

-The vanilla girl beauty trend popularizes white standards of beauty, such as blonde hair and light skin.
-This catapults a specific type of person to viral status and leaves women of color in the shade.
-A handful of clients have booked into my London Skin Studio and expressed a desire to look like women they see on TikTok — even to lighten their complexion.
+The vanilla girl beauty trend popularises white standards of beauty, such as blonde hair and light skin.
+This catapults a specific type of person to viral status and leaves women of colour in the shade.
+A handful of clients have booked into my London skin studio and expressed a desire to look like women they see on TikTok — even to lighten their complexion.
 No amount of beauty school training can prepare you to have this conversation with someone, or to try and encourage them to love their ethnic features.

 Advertisement